-When “Dual Lane Dual System” is selected, as noted previously, there will be two separate software directories used – one for the “Front” and one for the “Back”.
+When Dual Lane Dual System is selected, as noted previously, there will be two separate software directories used – one for the “Front” and one for the “Back”.
 You will be able to choose whether you want to install the software for either one, or both directories.